 A Watchful Eye

 Understandably we are going to spend less time with outdoor bunnies during the winter, so we need to be extra vigilant.
-Make sure you check on them at least 3 times a day and not only check that the rabbits are alert and interested, but also that there are no leaks or draughts in their home.
+Check the rabbits are alert and interested at least 3 times a day.
+You should also ensure that there are no leaks or draughts in their home.
 Every day give your rabbits a quick MOT and check that they are fit and well.
 Clean bottom, clean eyes, dry mouth, and eating well.

 Water bottles can freeze, covers can blow off and we can’t see a thing in the garden after 4pm!
 Make sure you have spares where possible and a good torch so that you can do your last check before bed.
-Snugglesafe heat pads are a great idea (make sure there is room for the bunnies to get away from them if they don’t want to sit on them) and can also be used to stop water bowls freezing.
+Snugglesafe heat pads are a great idea; just make sure there is room for the bunnies to get away from them if they don’t want to sit on them.
+They can also be used to stop water bowls freezing.

 We hope you found this guide by RWAF on how to keep your rabbit cosy this winter helpful!
-If you are thinking it is about time you started stocking up on some winter essentials, or you replaced your rabbit’s hutch, don’t forget to check through the hundreds of ads for second hand rabbit hutches in our second hand pet accessories category.
+If you are thinking it is time to stock up on some winter essentials, or you replaced your rabbit’s hutch, don’t forget to check through the hundreds of ads for second hand rabbit hutches in our second hand pet accessories category.

 If you would like more information check out our Top Tips for Winter Care information over on our site.
 The Rabbit Welfare Association & Fund (RWAF) is the largest charity in the UK dedicated to the welfare of pet rabbits.
 If you love rabbit you will love “Rabbiting On”, which is our fantastic quarterly magazine – why not join us?